Shoaibaa01/ResponsiveWebDesign/01. Survery Form/README.md

 - **Spacing elements** – Getting everything positioned correctly was tricky.
 - **Responsive design** – Making sure it worked on different screen sizes took time.

-I overcame these challenges through trial and error and by practicing a lot.

-## How I Built It

-- **I wrote almost all the code myself** – Minimal AI assistance was used for coding.
-- **I used AI for content** – The text was AI-generated since I wasn’t sure what to write.
-- **I researched solutions** – When I got stuck, I looked up examples but wrote my own code.

-The code might not be perfect, but I learned a lot while building this project.